grakshith/p2psp-experiments/README.md

 ~~Complete the remaining functionality~~

-In the current implementation, although a ```set``` data structure is employed, there is a possibility of a duplicate chunk being added to the set.
+~~In the current implementation, although a ```set``` data structure is employed, there is a possibility of a duplicate chunk being added to the set.
 This happens when there is a delay between two synchronized peers.
-This happens because, as soon as the synchronized chunk is played, it is removed from the set.
+This happens because, as soon as the synchronized chunk is played, it is removed from the set.~~

-* Define buffer size for the set and use it like a circular queue
+* Define buffer size for the ~~set~~ vector and use it like a circular queue

 * Make the output playable by VLC

-### Last updated : 12 July, 2016 22:47:08 UTC+0530
+### Last updated : 25 July, 2016 21:00:45 UTC+0530